willvieira/ms_STM-managed/manuscript/manuscript.md

 ### Forest management to reduce extinction debt

-Different ecological mechanisms can explain extinction debt caused by the delayed response of forest trees to warming temperature.
+Different ecological mechanisms can explain extinction debt caused by the delayed response of forest trees to temperature increases.
 Slow demographic rates along with dispersal limitations can delay the response of species to environmental changes [@Dullinger2012].
-These life-history traits, associated with source-sink dynamics [@Schurr2012], can increase considerably the extinction debt of tree populations following warming temperature.
+These life-history traits, associated with source-sink dynamics [@Schurr2012], can increase considerably the extinction debt of tree populations following temperature increases.
 To reduce this delayed response, unadapted populations would have to disappear and therefore make room for the new population that is better adapted to the novel environmental conditions.
 Disturbance and competitive exclusion are two ecological processes suitable to influence the rate of extinction and, if well directed, reduce extinction debt.
 Here we chose harvest and thinning, which is a selective harvest within a stand, as complementary management practices that may accelerate disturbance and competitive exclusion.